qihangwu/HIP/notes.md

 # notes to self

+### research questions

-remember that our objective is to answer the 2 research questions
+remember that our objective is to answer the 2 research questions:

-- read and copy questions
+1. Does an information treatment of promotion incentives help workers update beliefs of jobs in the industrial park?
+2. Do misperceptions, especially of long-run promotion incentives, affect the turnover decisions for high-skill and low-skill workers?

-- think about which variables are relevant
+which variables are relevant?

 ### miscellaneous notes